wp-plugins/banglkb/readme.txt

 === Plugin Name ===
-Contributors: lavluda, rajuru
+BanglKB
-Donate link: http://www.ekushey.org/
+Contributors: lavluda, rajuru, Md.Sajedul Haque Romi Donate link: http://www.ekushey.org/
-Tags: keyboard, bangla, comment
-Requires at least: 2.5
+Tags: keyboard, bangla, comment, bengali, phonetic, provat Requires at least: WordPress 3.3
-Tested up to: 3.0.3
+Tested up to: WordPress 4.1
-Stable tag: 3.2.5
+Stable tag: 3.3

 Bangla Typing Scripts for wordpress.
 This Java Script based add-ons will let your visitors type in Bangla without using any 3rd party tool or keyboard manager along with in your "new post page" you will get option to write post in bangla.
+You see three buttons called phonetic, provat, english in WordPress post/page writing box in HTML mode & comment section area.

 == Description ==